The significance behind the hauntings at Joshua Ward House lies in the violence that occurred there over 300 years ago.

-The story of the Salem Witch Trials is infamous.
-Innocent men and women persecuted under flimsy guises, most of whom were tortured and executed in vicious and horrific ways.
+The story of the Salem witch trials is infamous.
+Innocent men and women persecuted under flimsy guises, most were tortured and executed in vicious and horrific ways.

-One of the more malevolent persecutors was a man known as Sheriff George Corwin.
+One of the most malevolent persecutors was a man known as Sheriff George Corwin.
 Legend designated him as “The Strangler.”

 Corwin had a passion for rendering punishments.
-He wasn’t interested in doing right by establishing truth and administering justice.
+He wasn’t interested in doing the right thing by establishing truth and administering proper justice.
 Instead, he loved to see his suspects squirm under a heavy hand.